pensjonatus/flash-fiction/blog/on-holiday.md

 ---
-title: 'On Holiday'
+title: On Holiday
 date: '2015-05-26'
-categories:
+tags:
-  - 'flash-fiction'
+  - flash-fiction
-  - 'love'
+  - love
 ---

 We were sitting in a gazebo in a seaside resort on a tropical island.
 It was